Sometimes the Hebrew for 'apples' ["Tapuchim"] means Citrons: Taanit 29b

 Dates

-Date Trees have more branches than standard trees: Berachot 16a
+Date trees have more branches than standard trees: Berachot 16a

-Their branches are raised high off of the ground: Megillah 14a
+Date branches are raised high off of the ground: Megillah 14a

-Volume of Seeds: Yuma 79b
+Volume of seeds from dates: Yoma 79b

-Better in Eastern Areas: Yuma 83b
+Better in Eastern Areas: Yoma 83b

 Dividing palm trees as males and females: Pesachim 53a